eyedeekay/git-over-i2p/GIT.md

 If that doesn't work, then the next easy thing to try is to decrease the tunnel length.
 Don't do this if you believe you are at risk of your code-contribution activity being de-anonymized by a well-resourced attacker seeking to run many malicious nodes and control your whole path.
+If that sounds unlikely to you then you can probably do it safely.

 ![One-Hop Tunnels](tweak1.png)